shaykbake/Tribes/Dynamix/readme.md

-This directory is for original Dynamix files.
+These are original Dynamix files.